bunyk/simDC/README.md

 Nice to have in the future in no particular order:

-- Optimize drawing, so FPS does not drop so much on big circuits
+- When you add wire that ends on other wire (`line.Contains(v pixel.Vec)`), but not it's end - split that wire in two to avoid confusion.
+- Adding a custom text labels, to help with understanding circuits
 - Select, copy, move
-- Better shapes for gates so they are easily distinguishable when small
-- Adding a custom text labels, to help with understanding circuits
 - Toolbar with icons instead of keyboard
 - New elements like flip-flops, buttons & LED display, so you could build a calculator or something
 - A way to "integrate" circuit into custom chips